AndrewQuinn2020/tweet2json/README.md

 Put your tokens in [`.env.example`](./.env.example) and rename it to `.env`.

+If you need help finding your tokens, try <https://developer.twitter.com/en/apps/>.

 _Reason: `.env` is ignored by `.gitignore`.
 The rename prevents you from worrying about accidentally `git push`ing your tokens._

 ## Usage